cljfx/cljfx/README.md

 function return derefable that will contain component value with most recent description.

-Another useful aspect of app function that should be used during development is refresh functionality: you can call app function with zero args and it will recreate all the components with current description.

 ### Atoms

 Example above works, but it's not very convenient: what we'd really like